Best Trash Cans for Home & Office

-Generally speaking, dual compartment trash takes up less space than two single-purpose bins and it works more conveniently.
+Generally speaking, dual compartment trash takes up less space than two single-purpose bins, and it works more conveniently.

 Three compartment trash can

-A 3-compartment trash and recycling bin is a multi purpose trash can.
+A 3-compartment trash and recycling bin is a multi-purpose trash can.
 You can manage and sort three types of waste in three separate compartments.
-For instance your daily household trash, paper, compost or plastics.
+For instance, your daily household trash, paper, compost, or plastics.

 With a trio recycling bin, you have everything you need to start recycling with your family.
 Sadly there aren’t many multi-compartment trash bins to choose from at the moment.

-We recommend to labeling the compartments with stickers.
+We recommend labeling the compartments with stickers.

 Automatic sensor trash can

-An automatic trash can with motion sensor is a 100% touchless waste receptacle.
+An automatic trash can with a motion sensor is a 100% touchless waste receptacle.
 You open the lid of the trash can by waving your hand in front of a sensor.

 The touchless operation makes these trash cans hygienic in use.
 Great for families with kids.

-The only downside with automatic garbage bins is that you need to change batteries every once in a while and the motor can get a defect after using it intensively.
+The only downside with automatic garbage bins is that you need to change batteries every once in a while, and the motor can get a defect after using it intensively.